 Some cancers are more serious than others, some are more easily treated than others, some have a better outlook (prognosis) than others.

 So, cancer is not just one condition.
-In each case it is important to know exactly what type of cancer has developed, how large it has become, and whether it has spread.
-This will enable you to get reliable information on treatment options and outlook.
-See separate leaflet called Cancer - What are Cancer and Tumours? for further details about cancer in general.
+In each case it is important to know exactly what type of cancer has developed, how large it has become and whether it has spread.
+This will enable you to obtain reliable information on treatment options and outlook.
+See separate leaflet called What is Cancer? for more details.

 What is mouth cancer?